sewa20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that duplicates last lines of file
-Script that deletes files with JavaScript extensions Script that counts the number of directories plus sub-directories
+Script that deletes files with JavaScript extensions Script that counts the number of directories plus sub-directories Script that displays 10 newest files in the directory